isabellachen/travellers-field-guide/documentation/setting-up-the-theme.md

 - Add Field > Image
 - Return format > Image ID

+## Set up the Parent Page (e.g. Destinations)

+- Select Page Grid as template
+- Add as parent to children (e.g. Destination is parent page to 'Iceland', 'Kenya' etc.)

 ## Flex Column Shortcodes

 - The theme uses the custom plugin "Columned Images for Madhouse Heaven".
 Remember to upload the latest version.